ff13dfly/simPolk/simPolk.md

 ### Team's experience

-My personal development experience mainly focuses on the web development part.
+My personal development experience mainly focuses on the web development.
 It is precisely because I want to develop applications based on Polkadot that simPolk comes into being.

 * virtual block world ( [https://github.com/ff13dfly/VirtualBlockWorld](https://github.com/ff13dfly/VirtualBlockWorld) )，a metaverse virtual world rely on Polkadot.
 A virtual world totally on blockchain, both data and application.
 * Jeditor ( [https://github.com/ff13dfly/Jeditor](https://github.com/ff13dfly/Jeditor) )，a simple json editor.
 With only one reference, you can quickly edit JSON data.
 Jeditor  is also used in simPolk 's UI development.